peckb1/advent-of-code/README.md

 * Day 03
   * A cute bit of set intersection
 * Day 13
   * Realizing that part one was just a comparator for part two made me like the problem a lot more than I was when writing the comparator.
+* Day 18
+  * My first flood fill algorithm

 ### Interesting approaches: